 There are a couple of ways to monitor your exercise intensity.

-- If you have been using a target heart rate to get to the right intensity, Dr. Fletcher recommends a brief exercise stress test with your healthcare provider to determine your new target heart rate.
-This test is important because beta blockers affect everyone differently, so there is no other way accurate way to calculate your target rate without it.
+- If you have been using a target heart rate to get to the right intensity, your healthcare provider can help to determine your new target heart rate using a brief exercise stress test .
+This test is used because beta blockers affect everyone differently.

 - The second way to monitor your intensity is simpler: making sure you’re not too exhausted.